safeguards-io/safeguards/README.md

 $ terraform show -json plan.tfplan > ../terraform_plan.json
 ```

-### Define a Safeguard policy
+### 3. Define a policy file

-A Safeguard Policy file is a YAML file containing your policies (rules).
+A Safeguard policy file is a YAML file containing a list of policies.
+Each policy specifies a safeguard to use and the settings to pass into that safeguard.
 We'll be using this file to ensure that the generated Terraform plan complies with these policies.

 **safeguards.yml**
 ```yaml